|Category:||Macro Finance, Experiment Center|

 Can the recent extreme events in financial markets be explained by individual irrational behavior?
 Economists do not have a definite answer to this question.
-Some economists argue that behavioral biases play an important role in financial booms and busts.
-Others say that competitive markets offset these biases.
-Irrational investors should, indeed, either be driven out of the market as their wealth evaporates or be outweighed by the more rational participants.
+On the one hand, some economists argue that behavioral biases play an important role in financial booms and busts.
+On the other hand, other economists argue that competitive markets offset these biases.
+Irrational investors should indeed either be driven out of the market as their wealth evaporates or be outweighed by the more rational participants.

-- There are substantial differences between market and island outcomes.
-Market prices display a bubble pattern.
-They first increase above the fundamental value of the project and then typically crash towards the end of the session.
-By contrast, average prices across islands closely track the (constant) fundamental value of the project.
+We find that market and island outcomes differ.
+Market prices display a bubble pattern while average prices across islands closely track the fundamental value of the project.
 These results do not support the claim that competitive markets correct individual biases, rather the contrary.

 We also find evidence of gambling for resurrection: Investors take more risk after experiencing larger losses.
 This initiates the formation of a bubble.
 As a result, average losses increase, the desire to resurrect intensifies, and the bubble further inflates.
 As wealth evaporates, subjects become more and more constrained and have to decrease their demand at some point.
 The bubble bursts as a result.